qaware/mysql-benchmark-tool/README.md

 # MySQL Benchmark Tool
 MySQL Benchmark Tool is a lightweight commandline tool for repeatedly executing SQL-Statements from a previously written MySQL-Log.

+## Download
+You can find precompiled jars in the bin folder: https://github.com/qaware/mysql-benchmark-tool/tree/master/bin

 ## What is does and how to use it
 See the blog post on ...